 Marine debris is a global problem that impacts marine life, damages marine habitats, impedes navigation, impacts our economy, and is a risk to human health and safety.
 Although we continue to learn more and more about marine debris, there are still many unanswered questions.
 These include unknowns such as which types of debris are most common in a certain area?
 Or, how is the problem of marine debris changing over time, and are our efforts to prevent debris effective?
 The Marine Debris Monitoring and Assessment Project (MDMAP) helps answer these questions and others by collecting baseline data.
 The data collected through this project can be used to evaluate the impacts of marine debris along our coastlines and can help inform future marine debris mitigation and prevention efforts on a local, regional, and national scale.

-The Oregon Marine Debris Team started conducting monthly marine debris accumulation surveys as part of a pilot citizen science marine debris monitoring program in 2012.
-Today, the Team and their dedicated network of partners and volunteers monitor 11 sites each month using the accumulation survey methodology outlined in the NOAA marine debris shoreline survey protocol documents.
-Monthly accumulation surveys take a lot of work, so the Oregon Marine Debris Team works with local community groups and schools to conduct the surveys and provides support to these groups through a mini-grant process.
-Working with local community groups and schools also provides an opportunity to conduct education and outreach with the public, in addition to collecting data and cleaning up marine debris.
+The Oregon Marine Debris Team condcuted monthly marine debris accumulation surveys as part of a pilot citizen science marine debris monitoring program in 2012.
+The team and their dedicated network of partners and volunteers monitored 11 sites each month using the accumulation survey methodology outlined in the NOAA marine debris shoreline survey protocol documents.
+Monthly accumulation surveys take a lot of work, so the Oregon Marine Debris Team worked with local community groups and schools to conduct the surveys and provide support to these groups through a mini-grant process.
+Working with local community groups and schools also provided an opportunity to conduct education and outreach with the public, in addition to collecting data and cleaning up marine debris.